 Be sure not to over-process the chickpea mixture; you don't want to turn it into hummus.
 The mixture is done when it still has enough body to form into cakes.

 After blending up your chickpea mixture, which serves as the base for these crispy vegan crab cakes, you'll fold in the "crab."
 Read: chopped hearts of palm.

 These chopped bits offer that crab-like consistency.
 Since they have such a mild flavor, the hearts of palm don't really impact the overall taste of your crab cakes.
 That's why it's important to season that chickpea mixture well!

-We started with fresh red bell pepper and jalapeño for color, spice and crunch.
+Other ingredients include fresh red bell pepper and jalapeño for color, spice and crunch.
 Scallions and garlic add allium goodness, while parsley brings the freshness.
-And everything is bound together with panko bread crumbs.
-If you’re looking for gluten free vegan bread crumbs, we recommend this brand.

 Whichever size crab cake you choose to make, be sure to chill the formed cakes in the fridge.
 They only need 20 minutes, but this helps the flavors develop and ensures they'll stay together when you pan-fry them.

 These cute little crab-less cakes are brought to their full flavor potential thanks to a generous amount of Old Bay Seasoning.
 This classic spice evokes the same flavors of real Maryland crab cakes.

 If you don't happen to have any on hand, you can whip up a batch of Old Bay at home with this recipe.
 Of course, there are a lot of ingredients in the spice mixture, so it may be easier to pop out to the store!

 Despite it's rep as a seafood-only spice blend, Old Bay is actually quite versatile.
 The spice is a mixture of 18 different herbs.
 It includes celery salt, paprika, mustard, ginger, and even some surprising ones like allspice and nutmeg!